Codebase Readiness

 Documentation as Code

 CLAUDE.md quality, architecture docs, inline context.
 This is how agents understand intent.
-Missing docs means agents infer intent from code alone.
+Without it, agents produce code that passes every check but misses the point.

 Dependency Health

 Outdated packages, security vulnerabilities, lockfile hygiene.
-Stale dependencies introduce unpredictable behavior agents can't reason about.
+Without healthy dependencies, agents inherit unpredictable behavior they can't reason about or debug.

 Development Environment